ioios-io/demos/2. Lighting Control in Home Assistant/README.md

 *The files used in the demonstration can be found in our [Github repository](https://github.com/ioios-io/demos).*

 This time we’re going to configure a ioios device to become smart light controller. **You do not need the same device to make this work, you can even make this on a breadboard if you want.** You just need an ESP chip, a rotary encoder and a screen.
-You will also need some smart bulbs, ideally ones which can acheive warm and cold white light.
+You will also need some smart bulbs, ideally ones which can achieve warm and cold white light - sometimes known as CCT lamps.

 #### Limitations & Known Issues
 We will be tied by how Home Assistant deals with groups of lights.
 This is not meant as a criticism as some of these issues aren't easily remedied.
-For instance, if your lights are grouped together and you set a scene whereby the different smart bulbs are at different brightness and colour levels, if you try to dim the entire group, they will equalise to the same brightness first before dimming together.
-However, in practise I've not found this to be much of an annoyance.
+For instance, if your lights are grouped together and you set a scene whereby the different smart bulbs are at different brightness and colour levels, if you subsequently try to dim the entire group, they will equalise to the same brightness first before dimming together.
+However, in practice I've not found this to be much of an annoyance.

-We will also be attempting to alter the bulbs' "color-temp" which represents the spectrum of whites commonly availble.
+We will also be attempting to alter the bulbs' "color-temp" which represents the spectrum of whites commonly available.
 If some of your bulbs do not support this feature, they will just be ignored.
 If none of your bulbs support it, then this probably isn't the example code for you I'm afraid.

 ![ioios Pithy Screen Plus](https://raw.githubusercontent.com/ioios-io/demos/main/assets/PithyScreenPlus.jpeg)

 ## Home Assistant Configuration
-We need to create our group of lights and then we want to create a couple of 'templated' sensors which store key attributes from the light group, namely the brightness and color-temp (which we'll refer to as Warmth).
+We need to create our group of lights and then we want to create a couple of 'templated' sensors which store key attributes from the light group, namely the brightness and color-temp (we'll refer to this as Warmth).

 **Additions to your configuration.yaml file.**
 ```